-- 4 flour tortillas (about 7 to 8 inches in diameter)
+- 4 flour tortillas (each about 7 to 8 inches in diameter)

-- In a 12-inch non-stick pan on medium heat, add spinach, salt, pepper and nutmeg.
+- Add spinach, salt, pepper and nutmeg to a 12-inch non-stick pan over medium heat.
 Cover and cook until spinach has wilted, about 3 to 5 minutes.

 - Remove spinach from the pan and squeeze through a fine mesh strainer to get all that excess moisture out so you don't make your quesadillas soggy.
 Note: You're not actually pushing the spinach through the strainer, you're just using to squeeze some of that extra moisture out.
 Alternatively, you can place the spinach in a clean tea towel and squeeze the moisture out.

 - Chop the spinach.